 Art FORM provides arts education with creative reuse to schools and the community for little or no cost; makes recycled materials accessible for projects; and helps students discover an art form that promotes ingenuity and creative problem solving.

-Thanks to our new partner SDGE, Art FORM is able to offer more workshops in the 2012-2013 school year to local public schools who need it most.
-We are so pleased to have been awarded The SDGE Environmental Champion Award.
-With workshops underway, we will share our progress as we continue with our Schools and Community Workshops.
+Thanks to our partner SDGE, Art FORM is able to offer more workshops in the 2013-2014 school year to local public schools who need it most.
+We are so pleased to have been awarded The SDGE Environmental Champion Award again and look forward to more opportunities to partner.

 ArtFORM is dedicated to helping promote arts instruction and environmental awareness in San Diego schools.
 A surplus of materials exists for arts instruction and other projects, but organizing, sorting and making available this surplus and highlighting its potential re-use is a primary goal.
 Art instruction with the creative re-use of these materials makes this a unique and vital program for San Diego schools and the community.

 Creative re-use is the process that transforms any clean, safe, re-usable scrap item into an object of interest or beauty.
 This process can involve paper, wood, plastics, fabric, some metal, and a variety of found objects (natural and human-made).
 Creative re-use does include blue bin items, but its breadth goes far beyond curbside recycling.
 Every household and every business likely has materials to contribute.
 Through its arts education workshops, Art FORM can help the public become more mindful of the kinds of items that can be donated and put to use in a wide variety of school curricula and community projects.
 (See our donations list/page)